Both sides planning for new state-by-state abortion fight - The Boston Globe

 The current case before the court, Dobbs v.
 Jackson Women’s Health Organization, concerns a Mississippi law that bans abortion after 15 weeks of pregnancy.
 Roe v.
 Wade, which was reaffirmed in a subsequent 1992 ruling in Planned Parenthood v.
 Casey, allows states to regulate but not ban abortion up until the point of fetal viability, at roughly 24 weeks.

 The fate of the Mississippi case won’t be known for months, but based on opening arguments, Roe appears to be in peril.
-All six of the court’s conservative justices, including Trump appointees Neil Gorsuch, Brett Kavanaugh and Amy Coney Barret, indicated they would uphold the Mississippi law.
+All six of the court’s conservative justices, including Trump appointees Neil Gorsuch, Brett Kavanaugh, and Amy Coney Barrett, indicated they would uphold the Mississippi law.

 Advertisement